hellenike/textbook/docs/topics/module1/adverbs/index.md

 ἀλλὰ is the familiar conjunction: it introduces a new clause.  ἄλλας πολλάς means "many other women", and is in a form we will learn in module 2 that marks it as the direct object of the verb;  in this context, we don't see an explicit verb, and can assume that the verb of the previous clause is understood:  "He has destroyed your wife; [he has destroyed] many other women."  καὶ can't be a conjunction because this clause is already connected to the previous clause by ἀλλὰ: "Eratosthenes has destroyed not only your wife, but many other women."
 Adding καί strengthens the contrast between the two clauses: "Eratosthenes has destroyed not only your wife, but many other women, *too*"  or "Eratosthenes has destroyed not only your wife, but *also* many other women."

 Remember that a clause will have a single finite verb (explicit or implicit), and will normally be connected to its context by a particle or conjunction.
-If you can correctly chunk a long stretch of text into verbal units, you'll be able to see whether καί is joining clauses, or working as an adverb to modify the idea of the clause.
+If you can correctly chunk a long stretch of text into verbal expressions, you'll be able to see whether καί is joining clauses, or working as an adverb to modify the idea of the clause.

 ### Vocabulary to memorize